 Lithonia is a very small city located in the state of Georgia.
 With a population of 2,352 people and 13 constituent neighborhoods, Lithonia is the 262nd largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lithonia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lithonia is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Lithonia who work in office and administrative support (15.06%), maintenance occupations (9.37%), and food service (7.72%).
+Unlike some cities, Lithonia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lithonia are a mix of both white- and blue-collar jobs.
+Overall, Lithonia is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Lithonia who work in office and administrative support (18.50%), sales jobs (11.01%), and food service (8.04%).

-The per capita income in Lithonia in 2010 was $14,771, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $59,084 for a family of four.
+The per capita income in Lithonia in 2010 was $16,241, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $64,964 for a family of four.
 Lithonia also has one of the higher rates of people living in poverty in the nation, with 35.90% of its population below the federal poverty line.

-Lithonia is a somewhat ethnically-diverse city.
 The people who call Lithonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lithonia residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lithonia include Irish, African, French , and Guyanese.
+Important ancestries of people in Lithonia include African, Jamaican, Haitian, Irish, and Nigerian.

 The most common language spoken in Lithonia is English.
 Other important languages spoken here include Spanish and French.